Classifying spaces of finite groups of tame representation type: Singularity and cosingularity categories

+\begin{definition} Recall that a \emph{thick subcategory} of a triangulated category is a full triangulated subcategory that is closed under taking direct summands. \end{definition}

+\begin{definition} If $R$ is a ring, we define the \emph{singularity category} to be the Verdier quotient $\Db(R)/\Thick(R)$ of the bounded derived category by the thick subcategory generated by the regular representation of $R$.
+Objects in $\Thick(R)$ are \emph{perfect complexes}.
+If $R\to \kk$ is an augmented algebra, then regarding $\kk$ as an $R$-module via the augmentation, we define the \emph{cosingularity category} to be the Verdier quotient $\Db(R)/\Thick(\kk)$. \end{definition}

+\begin{example} If $R$ is a commutative Noetherian ring, then the singularity category $\Dsg(R)$ is generated by the modules $R/\fp$, with $\fp$ a prime ideal in the singular locus of $R$.
+This follows from the main theorem of Schoutens~\cite{Schoutens:2003a}.
+The ring $R$ is regular if and only if its singularity category is zero.
+This can be seen as motivation for the term ``singularity category''. \end{example}

+\begin{example} If $R$ is a commutative Gorenstein ring then $\Dsg(R)$ is equivalent to the category $\MCM(R)$ of maximal Cohen--Macaulay $R$-modules (Buchweitz~\cite{Buchweitz:1986a}). \end{example}

+\begin{example} For commutative non-Gorenstein rings, the singularity category is often quite bad.
+As an example, consider the ring $R=\kk[x,y]/(x^2,xy,y^2)$.
+The short exact sequence of $R$-modules

+shows that in the category $\Dsg(R)$, the module $\kk$ decomposes as a direct sum of two copies of a shift of $\kk$.
+It follows that $\kk$ decomposes into arbitrarily many summands, none of which is indecomposable.
+This example is investigated in detail in Chen~\cite{Chen:2011a}. \end{example}

+\begin{example} If $R$ is a finite dimensional graded Koszul algebra with left Noetherian Koszul dual $R^!$ then there is a derived equivalence $\Db(R)\simeq\Db(R^!)$ that swaps the roles of $R$ and $\kk$.
+See for example Theorem~2.12.6 of Beilinson, Ginzburg and Soergel~\cite{Beilinson/Ginzburg/Soergel:1996a}.
+It follows that $\Dsg(R)\simeq\Dcsg(R^!)$ and $\Dcsg(R)\simeq\Dsg(R^!)$.
+This equivalence can be seen as motivation for the term ``cosingularity category''.
+For more general Koszul algebras, one must change the definition of bounded, to accommodate the grading, as in the discussion of $A_\infty$ algebras below. \end{example}

-If $H_*\fa$ is commutative Noetherian, we define the \emph{bounded derived category} $\Db(\fa)$ to be the thick subcategory of $\DD(\fa)$ whose objects are the modules with finitely generated homology.
+Now let $\fa$ be an $A_\infty$ algebra.
+Recall from Section~\ref{se:D} that the derived category $\sfD(\fa)$ has as its objects the $A_\infty$ modules over $\fa$ and as morphisms the homotopy classes of morphisms of $A_\infty$ modules.
+If $H_*\fa$ is commutative Noetherian, we define the \emph{bounded derived category} $\Db(\fa)$ to be the thick subcategory of $\sfD(\fa)$ whose objects are the modules whose homology is finitely generated as a module over the ring $H_*\fa$.

-We also need a suitable notion when $H_*\fa$ is not Noetherian, in order to deal with the case of $\fa=C_*\Omega BG\phat$.
+We also need a suitable notion when $H_*\fa$ is not commutative or Noetherian, in order to deal with the case of $\fa=H_*\Omega BG\phat$.
 The appropriate condition there involves a suitable notion of Noether normalisation (Definition~3.7 of Greenlees and Stevenson~\cite{Greenlees/Stevenson:2020a}):

-\begin{definition} We say that $\fb \to \fa$ is a \emph{normalisation} of $\fa\to \kk$ if both $\fa$ and $\kk$ are in the thick subcategory $\Thick(\fb)\subseteq\DD(\fb)$ generated by $\fb$.
+\begin{definition} We say that $\fb \to \fa$ is a \emph{normalisation} of $\fa\to \kk$ if both $\fa$ and $\kk$ are in the thick subcategory $\Thick(\fb)\subseteq\sfD(\fb)$ generated by $\fb$.
 For example, if $H_*\fa$ is finitely presented then the set of generators in a finite presentation leads to a normalisation (Theorem~3.13 of~\cite{Greenlees/Stevenson:2020a}).
+In the cases where a normalisation exists, we make the following definitions.